-The Portfolio defines related parties as:
+The Fund defines related parties as:

-- The ultimate parent of the management company which is FirstRand Limited; - Any subsidiary of the FirstRand Limited Group; and - Key management personnel.
+- a.
+The ultimate parent of the management company which is FirstRand Limited; - b.
+Any subsidiary of the FirstRand Limited Group; and - c.
+Key management personnel.

 Key management includes the directors and prescribed officers of the Manager.